Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2000-10-01-JSON-review.md

 }
 ```

-Once this object is binded to the variable `bike`, we can navigate through it and access it unique values.
+Once this object is bound to the variable `bike`, we can navigate through it and access its unique values.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KQMSfQr8GT4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The following example creates the same object as above, but also demonstrates how to access values within the object.